infercom2/rccn/README.md

 RCCN
 ====

+** This repo is a clone from https://gitlab.tic-ac.org/rhizomatica/rccn

 Rhizomatica Community Cellular Network

 This is the public git repository for the all the code developed in the Rhizomatica Project.